cybersader/awesome-cybersader/📁 08 - Personal/Jumping & Diving Spots/Jumping & Diving Spots.md

 		- Any flips, requires life vest (kinda smart though)
 		- Mix of wholesome fams and college partiers
 	- Berne Indiana - [Pine Lake Water Park](https://pinelakewaterpark.com/)
+		- Boards are Maxiflex Model A (recreation boards)
+			- bottoms out on jumps, lots of shifting
+		- 30 foot open for an hour
+		- Tons of fun
 - Cliff jumping - not a lot of options here
 	- Indiana
 		- Some place out by Turkey Run where they do kayaking